diogovalentte/mantium/README.md

 ### Manga Plus source

 Only the first and last chapters are available on the Manga Plus site, so most chapters do not show on Mantium.
-I recommend reading the manga in the other source sites and when you get to the last chapter, remove the manga and add it again from the Manga Plus source.
+I recommend reading the manga in the other source sites, and when you get to the last chapter, remove the manga and add it again from the Manga Plus source.

 ### KLManga and JManga sources